rizalgowandy/gdk/pkg/errorx/v2/README.md

 ## Error

 Error is value in Go, and because error is a value, we need to check them.
-Don't only check them, handle them gracefully as Go proverbs said:
+Go proverbs said:

 > Don't just check errorx, handle them gracefully